 Any conduct which involves disturbing the peace of the University and/or the city of Jackson is not allowed.
 Disturbing the peace can be defined as, but is not limited to, disorderly conduct, excessively loud noise, or failure to comply with the directives of law enforcement or University officials.
 Disruption or interference with University functions or activities is banned.

 Dressing in a manner that is respectful of others while on campus or at University-sponsored events is expected.
-Clothing that is too revealing, bares undergarments (sports bras and bralettes ARE considered to be undergarments), or is inappropriately tight should not be worn in public.
-Students involved in athletics or the performing arts are expected to wear clothing appropriate to their activities and direct any questions to their respective coaches and/or faculty members (also see “Offensive Messages” section on Page 16).
+Clothing that is too revealing, bares undergarments, or is inappropriately tight should not be worn in public.
+Students involved in athletics or the performing arts are expected to wear clothing appropriate to their activities and direct any questions to their respective coaches and/or faculty members (also see “Offensive Messages” section on Page 14).
 Shirts and shoes must be worn at all times in campus buildings.

 The personal, institutional, or commercial use of drones or other unmanned aircraft systems is prohibited on campus unless preapproved by the office of Campus Operations.

 The University supports the federal and state laws with regard to drug use, possession, and distribution.
 No controlled substance shall be possessed, distributed, manufactured, or used on or off the University campus.
-Delta-8 THC, Delta-9 THC, Delta-10 THC and any other Delta THC isomer and their derivatives are illegal in the state and are prohibited on the University campus.
 Unauthorized distribution or use of legal drugs as well as possession of drug paraphernalia is also prohibited.
-Any person found to have violated this policy shall be subject to penalties which may include sanctions and/or immediate dismissal from the University.
+Any person found to have violated this policy shall be subject to penalties which may include immediate dismissal from the University.